National Liberation Front (Macedonia): Occupation of Greece in World War II

 While most of Greece was occupied by Axis powers in World War II, resistance movements were created by Greeks while the collaborationist Ohrana battalions were constituted from among the Slavophone population.
 After Greece was occupied by Italy, Germany and Bulgaria, different guerrilla bands and movements were formed across all of northern Greece,.
-Some of them fought against the occupation, like Napoleon Zervas and his National Republican Greek League (EDES), while others were collaborationists, like the Ohrana, many of whom later joined the Slavic-Macedonian National Liberation Front (SNOF).There was also the Greek People's Liberation Army (ELAS), a partisan army headed by the Communist Party of Greece (KKE).
-Although ELAS in some cases relied on forced mobilization, the ethnic Macedonians sympathized with ELAS and the KKE because of their friendly position towards the ethnic minorities of Greece and the fact they had acquiesced to Soviet demands for an independent Macedonian state that would contain most of Northern Greece.
+Some of them fought against the occupation, like Napoleon Zervas and his National Republican Greek League (EDES), while others were collaborationists, like the Ohrana, some of whom later joined the SNOF.
+Greek People's Liberation Army (ELAS), EAM's partisan army headed by the Communist Party of Greece (KKE), was the largest resistance organisation.
+Ethnic Macedonians sympathized with ELAS and the KKE because of their friendly position towards the ethnic minorities of Greece.